Quezon City, Metro Manila, Philippines

-A UCLA Bruin and LA Dodgers fan, Anna Alves’ writing appears in academic and literary journals, online ‘zines and an encyclopedia.
-She taught English Composition to first-year university students, college courses in Asian American history and literature, and an after-school high school creative writing class.
-A past PEN America Emerging Voices Fellow, she has received writing residencies at Hedgebrook, Voices of Our Nation‘s Arts (VONA), and the Kundiman Asian American Literary Workshop.
-She was a US Fulbright scholar in the Philippines in 2018-2019 and taught an undergraduate fiction workshop while serving as copy editor of the academic journal Kritika Kultura at the Ateneo de Manila University in Quezon City, Philippines.
-She earned her BA, English and History, and MA, Asian American Studies, from UCLA and MFA, Creative Writing, from Rutgers University at Newark, where she is also a doctoral candidate in the American Studies PhD program.
+Anna Alves’ writing has been published in academic and literary journals, online ‘zines and encyclopedias.
+She’s taught English Composition to first-year university students, college courses in Asian American history and literature, and an after-school high school creative writing class.
+In a former life, she was a foundation professional as a Program Associate with The Ford Foundation in NYC and as Program Manager at the Asian Pacific Fund in San Francisco.
+A past PEN America Emerging Voices Fellow, she has received writing residencies at Hedgebrook, Voices of Our Nation’s Arts (VONA), the Kundiman Asian American Literary Workshop, and the N.V.M. & Narita Gonzalez Transpacific Writers Workshop (Manila, Philippines).
+A lifelong UCLA Bruin and fervent Los Angeles Dodgers fan, she was a US Fulbright scholar in the Philippines in 2018-2019 and taught an undergraduate fiction workshop at the Ateneo de Manila University in Quezon City, Philippines.
+She earned her BA, English and History, and MA, Asian American Studies, from UCLA, and MFA, Creative Writing, from Rutgers University at Newark, where she is also a doctoral candidate in the American Studies PhD program.

 What I've done

 Besides publishing short fiction and academic pieces, I have:

 - Served as Managing Copy Editor of the international, peer-reviewed literary journal Kritika Kultura, produced by the Ateneo de Manila University English Department.